 My Aunty G put her little fairy church and garden on her water feature.
 Isn’t that just the perfect setting?

 Happy b-day Aunty G, love you always.
-Thanks for all the laughter, love and beautiful day dreams.
+Thanks for all the laughter, love, and beautiful day dreams.

-P.S If you don’t want to go to all that trouble and find some of the materials we used to make the fairy church, we’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
+Oh and if you don’t want to go to all that trouble and find some of the materials we used to make the fairy church, we’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us create more fairy crafts 😉